 In Q1 2016, Canada Carbon commenced pre-feasibility study-level work at Miller.
-An in-fill drill program totalling 47 holes over 3,405.5 meters has already been completed.
-The results will be used to upgrade Inferred graphite and marble resources to the Measured and Indicated categories.
-The data from the marble zone will allow the company to apply for a Quarry Lease, which is anticipated by September 2016.
+An in-fill drill program totaling 47 holes over 3,405.5 meters has already been completed.
+The results will be used to upgrade the inferred graphite and marble resources to earn recognition as a measured and indicated resource.
+The data from the marble zone is expected to allow the company to apply for a quarry lease.

 Environmental assessments for the entire Miller property as well as the Asbury property are well-advanced and expected for completion before the end of summer 2016.
 Following a positive pre-feasibility study, marble production is anticipated to begin in February 2017, followed by graphite production in January 2018.

-Canada Carbon CEO Bruce Duncan, stated, “We are pleased to be advancing the Miller Project on multiple stages concurrently.
-Environmental assessments were identified early on as the elements requiring the lengthiest timelines for completion, so those studies were initiated as soon as the Company’s in-house modeling suggested that mineral extraction had a reasonable prospect for demonstrating positive economics.
-That decision has allowed the Company to accelerate the completion of all required reports for Certificates of Authorisation, minimizing the permitting timeline, to the extent possible.”
+Canada Carbon CEO Bruce Duncan, stated, “We are pleased to be advancing the Miller project on multiple stages concurrently.
+Environmental assessments were identified early on as the elements requiring the lengthiest timelines for completion, so those studies were initiated as soon as the company’s in-house modeling suggested that mineral extraction had a reasonable prospect for demonstrating positive economics.
+That decision has allowed the company to accelerate the completion of all required reports for Certificates of Authorization, minimizing the permitting timeline, to the extent possible.”